-Addressing these barriers to patients and mental health providers will be key to implementing a statewide telepsychiatry system which was established by the N.C.
-General Assembly in July 2013 and launched in January 2014.
-The North Carolina Statewide Telepsychiatry Program is administered by East Carolina University's Center for Telepsychiatry and e-Behavioral Health.
-It will be substantially similar to the Albemarle Hospital Foundation Telepsychiatry Project.
-The legislature appropriated \$2 million for the program for Fiscal Year 2013-14 and \$2 million for 2014-15.
+Addressing these barriers to patients and mental health providers will help the state implement a statewide telepsychiatry system worthy of national recognition.
+In July 2013, the N.C.
+General Assembly established a statewide telepsychiatry program in North Carolina.
+The North Carolina Statewide Telepsychiatry Program (NC-STeP) will be administered by East Carolina University's Center for Telepsychiatry and e-Behavioral Health (CTeB), and it will be substantially similar to the Albemarle Hospital Foundation Telepsychiatry Project.
+The legislature appropriated \$2 million for 2013-14 and \$2 million for 2014-15 for the program.

-The N.C.
-Department of Health and Human Services presented a plan to the legislature to implement the statewide telepsychiatry program in August 2013.
-Governor Pat McCrory said, "No matter where you live in North Carolina, you will soon have better access to mental health providers with the expansion of telepsychiatry across our state.
-Technology will help us connect people with appropriate treatment programs so patients can avoid long waits in the emergency room.
-North Carolina can be a national leader with this program."
+In August 2013, the N.C.
+Department of Health and Human Services presented a plan to the legislature to implement the statewide telepsychiatry program.
 Initially, the primary objective of the program is to improve access to telepsychiatry in hospital emergency rooms across the state.